smrealms/wiki-data/game-guide/trading.md

 |8|2|
 |9|1|

 When caught stealing goods you will be fined.
-Theft fines are based on the number of and base price of goods involved.
-It is usually a few thousand credits.
+Theft fines are based on the ports best price for the goods being stolen.
+Because this is the buying side fines are not significant.
 You also lose 5 relation points with the race that owns the port.

 Stealing has more serious ramifications beyond being caught.
 Where a normal trade would build relations stealing does not.
 This, in combination with lost relations when you are caught, makes theft a terrible idea when relations are below 1000.
 Further, stolen goods do not regenerate higher tier goods.
 This can cause your routes to drain early and severely shorten profits.
 These effects limit the scenarios where stealing is efficient in terms of profit.

+Also remember authorities may remove credits directly from your bank if you haven't got enough to cover the fine.

 ## Hazards